How to create a strong company culture

 One of my clients adopted these and turned them into a poster that they hung in their office to remind everyone.

-Culture sets the rules of the game so that you can play as a team
+Use your culture to set the rules of the game so that you can play better as a team

 I can teach you how to pass a puck, take a wrist shot or slap shot, body check, and skate forwards and backwards.